project-robius/.github/profile/README.md

 We envision a future in which:
 1. Rust developers can create safe, beautiful, and robust applications that execute efficiently and performantly on a wide variety of platforms, especially mobile.
-2. Frontend developers using other languages are encouraged to come over to the ~~dark side~~ world of Rust and give it a try, with a seamless transition experience that helps overcome the steep learning curve commonly associated with Rust.
+2. Frontend developers using other languages are encouraged to come over to the ~~dark side~~ wonderful world of Rust and give it a try, with a seamless transition experience that helps overcome the steep learning curve commonly associated with Rust.
-3. The Rust ecosystem is broadened and strengthened, demonstrating to existing Rust experts in other domains that Rust is a great fit for application development, not just low-level systems and embedded programming.
+3. The Rust ecosystem is broadened and strengthened, demonstrating to existing Rust experts in other domains that Rust is a great fit for highly-productive application development, not just low-level systems and embedded programming.

 ### What's in a name?